Beautiful Girls (Sean Kingston song): JoJo version

 "Beautiful Girls" (also known as "Beautiful Girls Reply") is a song by American singer JoJo.
 It was released digitally on July 20, 2007, as a cover response to "Beautiful Girls" by Sean Kingston.
-The song samples Ben E. King's classic "Stand by Me" and uses digital pitch correction technology on the vocals.
+The song samples Ben E. King's "Stand by Me".
 Whereas Kingston's version is about a boy who is suicidal over the failure of his relationship with a "beautiful girl", JoJo speaks from a girl's perspective.

 Chart performance

 The song debuted at number 39 on the Billboard Rhythmic Top 40 chart one month after its release.